 Curriculum — The Estuary Guide

 We offer teacher guides that can be downloaded for three grade levels: K – 3 (Level 1), 4 – 8 (Level 2), and high school (Level 3).
 They are intended to complement a visit to Padilla Bay but are also adaptable to other locations, especially the Pacific Northwest.
 You can download these guides here:

 Great online resources for teaching about estuaries

 Teacher clock hour credits

 Padilla Bay Reserve is a Washington State Clock Hours provider.
-Our workshops and public programs longer than three hours might qualify for clock hours.
-Call to inquire at 360-428-1558
+Our workshops and public programs lasting longer than three hours might qualify for clock hours.
+For more information, please call 360-428-1558.

 Teacher email list

 Join the teacher email list to be notified about teacher workshops and other events of interest to teachers.
 We typically offer two to three workshops a year on a variety of topics.